Column

 3.1 Mistranslation

 One of the biggest issues is incorrect translation.
-Relying solely on online tools can result in awkward or incorrect characters.
+Relying solely on online translation tools can result in unnatural or outright incorrect characters.

 For example, “Strength” might be wrongly translated as “強度 (physical strength)” instead of “力.”
-Or “Beautiful Soul” might become “美魂,” which sounds unnatural in Japanese.
+Or “Beautiful Soul” might become “美魂,” which reads as unnatural to native Japanese speakers.

 3.2 Poor Design Choices